rtazaki1205/geofractal/README.md

 # Terms of use

-`geofractal` is distributed under the [MIE license](https://opensource.org/licenses/MIT) and can be used, changed and redistributed freely.
+`geofractal` is distributed under the [MITlicense](https://opensource.org/licenses/MIT) and can be used, changed and redistributed freely.
 If you use this package to publish papers, please cite the following paper

 > R. Tazaki